Ryanb58/tdoc/README.md

 # Generate the markdown documentation.

 ```
-taylormd generate path/to/project
+taylormd generate ./testfiles
 ```

-### Run a local webserver to view your files via `mkdocs`.
+### Run a local webserver to view your documentation.

 ```
 taylormd serve